browserengineering/book/book/animations.md

-[^general-movement]: Here *movement* should be construed broadly to encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, nad sharpening.
+[^general-movement]: Here *movement* should be construed broadly to encompass all of the kinds of visual changes humans are used to seeing and good at recognizing---not just movement from side to side, but growing, shrinking, rotating, fading, blurring, and sharpening.

 [animation]: https://en.wikipedia.org/wiki/Animation

 On web pages, there are several categories of common animations: DOM, input-driven and video-like.
 A DOM animation is a movement or visual effect change of DOM elements on the screen, achieved by interpolating CSS properties of elements such as color, opacity or sizing.
-Innput-driven animations involve input of course: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.[^video-anim]  In this chapter we'll focus mostly on DOM animations, with a bit of input-driven animations a bit at the end.[^excuse]
+Input-driven animations involve input of course: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.[^video-anim]  In this chapter we'll focus mostly on DOM animations, with a bit of input-driven animations a bit at the end.[^excuse]